Marma Therapy

 What this work may support

-Effects are not standardized or guaranteed and vary depending on the individual and the context in which the work is received.
+Effects are not standardised or guaranteed and vary depending on the individual, the timing of the work, and the consistency with which it is received.

 Practical details